 The difference is that conventional panko breadcrumbs (made from wheat bread) are ground into tiny bits, while panko are small flakes.

 Conventional panko are made from specially baked, oblong, crustless loaves.
 The larger and lighter flakes produced coat the food without “packing” like regular bread crumbs.
-They allow foods to stay crispier longer.
+They allow foods to stay crispier for longer.

 Panko can be used with baked or fried foods.

-Try them with crab cakes, fried fish, chicken and chicken nuggets; and in meat loaf and meatballs.
+Try them with crab cakes, fried fish, chicken, and chicken nuggets; and in meatloaf and meatballs.

-They’re perfect for fried zucchini, mozzarella sticks, onion rings and stuffed mushrooms.
+They’re perfect for fried zucchini, mozzarella sticks, onion rings, and stuffed mushrooms.

-Sprinkle them on casseroles before baking, then dot with a little butter for a light, tasty topping.
+Sprinkle them on casseroles before baking, then dot them with a little butter for a light, tasty topping.

 Garnish pasta and noodle dishes, including mac and cheese.